davidde/notes/bash.md

 contents of remote server directories (e.g. to verify that a mirror you're running is complete).
 * `--span-hosts, -H`
-Allow wget to follow links that are on a different domain when doing recursive retrieving.
+Allow wget to follow links that are on a different domain.
 In general, this is not recommended in combination with `--recursive`, since this will download **every** single linked page, which will result in a huge increase in downloads.